We earn a commission for products purchased through some links in this article.

-Kelly says: ‘In this challenge we take the concept of the plank and funk it up with several variations and progressions to isolate your side muscles (obliques) as well as enhance shoulder strength and stability… maximising your efforts!’
+Kelly says, “In this plank challenge we take the concept of the plank and funk it up with several variations and progressions to isolate your side muscles (obliques) as well as enhance shoulder strength and stability… maximising your efforts!”

-Planking is a great way to slowly build up your strength without resorting to strenuous exercise – start the plan today and you’ll be feeling stronger and more toned in no time!
+Planking is a great way to slowly build up your strength without resorting to strenuous exercise – start the plank challenge plan today and you’ll be feeling stronger and more toned in no time.

 To start your 30-day plank challenge all you need to do is download the plan below, print it out and stick it somewhere that will remind you every day to do your planks.
 Alternatively you could just save it to your phone, so it’s always handy when you have a few minutes to spare.

-Kelly demonstrates how to perfect each of the four moves you’ll need to know, to take on the 30-day plank challenge:
+Kelly demonstrates how to perfect each of the four plank challenge moves you’ll need to know, to take on the 30-day plank challenge.

 1. Static plank

 Lying on your front, bring our elbows underneath your shoulders before pulling your tummy muscles in and lifting yourself up onto your toes and elbows.
 Hold this ‘plank’ position for the allocated time (if able to hold without losing tummy muscle activation).
 If this is too difficult change to a safer position with your knees on the floor.

 2. Extended arm plank

 This variation to the classic static plank on elbows simply requires you to adopt the same body position but with your arms extended, so you’re balancing on your hands and toes.
 This changes the angle and demand on your core muscles as well as adding another dimension of stability challenge to your shoulders and arms.

 Keep the tummy muscles pulled in (belly button to spine) throughout the exercise and ensure your chest remains over your hands (otherwise your shoulders will get tired before your core).